 Memorable Manitobans: Thomas Sharpe (1866-1929)

 Born in County Sligo, Ireland on 14 March 1866, son of Michael William and Jane Sharpe, he was educated at National and Parochial schools.
 After an apprenticeship as a mason, he became clerk in the Provincial Bank of Ireland, in 1880.
 He came to Toronto, Ontario in 1885 where he engaged in pavement contracting.
 He came to Winnipeg in 1892 and served as a Winnipeg City Alderman from 1899 to 1904.
-He was Chairman of the Board of Public Works for three years and Mayor of Winnipeg from 1903 to 1905.
-In 1911, Sharpe was a partner in the firm of Sharpe & Colledge, Sargent and Kennedy Streets, Winnipeg.
+He was Chairman of the Board of Public Works for three years and Mayor of Winnipeg.
+In 1911, he was a partner in the firm of Sharpe & Colledge, Sargent and Kennedy Streets, Winnipeg.

 Birth registrations, Manitoba Vital Statistics.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.